aistabci/abci-docs/v3/en/docs/job-execution.md

 username has registered the job 12345 for deletion
 ```

-Specifying the `-v ALLOW_GROUP_QDEL=1` option when submitting a job enables accounts in the ABCI group specified by the `-p group` option of the qsub command to delete this job.<br>
+Specifying the `-v ALLOW_GROUP_QDEL=1` option when submitting a job enables accounts in the ABCI group specified by the `-P group` option of the qsub command to delete this job.<br>
-Specify the `-p group` option in the qdel command if you want other accounts to delete authorized jobs.
+Specify the `-P group` option in the qdel command if you want other accounts to delete authorized jobs.

 ```
 [username@int1 ~]$ qdel 12345